openshift/installer/README.md

 - Customizable and modular: Change DNS providers, security settings, authentication providers
 - Highly Available by default: Deploy all Kubernetes components HA, use etcd Operator

-Check the [ROADMAP](ROADMAP.md) for details on where the project is headed.

 ## Getting Started

 **To use a tested release** on a supported platform, follow the links below.